Laos–Malaysia relations

 Laos–Malaysia relations are foreign relations between Laos and Malaysia.
 Both countries are the members of ASEAN.

 History

 During the collapse of the Communist Bloc, the Soviet Union could no longer afford aid for the development of Laos.
 This made Laos seek aid from other countries to help develop their country and has led the country to adopt a neutral foreign policy.
 When this policy of neutrality was adopted, relations with Malaysia were established.
 The relations has been supported by the past Malaysian King Tuanku Mizan Zainal Abidin.

+On 29 October 2001, Malaysian Prime Minister Mahathir Mohamad said Malaysia supports Laos' membership in the World Trade Organisation.